shahnawazdaanish/commission/README.md

 ### Pre-requisites
 - PhpUnit is installed and ready.
 - Ensure that input.csv with proper formatted data is present at root.
-- All required currencies are added to <code>Model\Currency</code>.
+- Required configurations are set.

 ### Run Process
-- Run following script <code>php script.php input.csv</code>, it will output the results in console
+- Run following script `php script.php input.csv`, it will output the results in console
-- For configuring rates, <code>Config/Rate.php</code> file is present to reconfigure
+- It can calculate commission based on Static Rates set in config or can fetch rates from cloud.
-- Special rate rule for private withdraw operation is available to be configured at <code>Model\ChargeRule\PrivateWithdrawRule.php</code>.
+- For running tests, use `./test/Service/CommissionServiceTest`
-- For running tests, use <code>phpunit</code>
+  file with <code>phpunit</code>